joyboseroy/indus_decipher/README.md

   logic as "Resolved: why the two real corpora used to disagree" above, applied to the substitution-graph result instead of the falsification harness.
-- **Resolve the allograph-granularity ambiguity properly.** Naive full fragmentation (see "Allograph granularity" above) is too sparse to trust on 104 inscriptions.
-A principled middle ground, splitting an allograph out only when it is independently well-attested (e.g. seen at least 3 times) rather than on every distinct feature combination, would need building and would need re-running every headline result against it before the current allograph-level "mixed" flip can be interpreted either way.
+- ~~Resolve the allograph-granularity ambiguity properly~~ **Done, see "Allograph granularity" above.** Follow-up not yet done: rerun the order-3 Kneser-Ney test on the large corpus's own site+motif-known subset at multiple granularities, now that CISI alone was shown too small for that specific test to validate at any granularity.
 - **Make the synthetic controls harder.** The three civilizations are deliberately quite distinct from each other, which is why the self-test hits 100%.
 A useful next test is a continuum between